 Are High Interest Installment Loans any Better than Payday Loans?

 Increased state and federal regulations are forcing many short-term loan lenders to switch their business tactics.
 Instead of offering traditional payday loans, these lenders are transitioning into providing installment loans.
 Are high interest installment loans better than payday loans?
 The answer to this question comes down to the consumer and his or her needs.

 What Makes High Interest Installment Loans Better than Quick Payday Loans?

 When it comes to high interest installment loans, they may be a better choice than payday loans because of the extended repayment time.
 Bloomberg confirms that unlike quick payday loans, installment loans have repayment terms that range from 90 days to 18 months.
-However, to get a lengthier loan, the borrower must usually consent to income verification and a credit check, so those who have blemishes on their credit reports may hesitate to apply for this kind of loan.
+However, to get a lengthier loan, the borrower must usually consent to income verification and a credit check, so those who have blemishes on their credit reports may hesitate to request this kind of loan.
 In this situation, a payday loan may be better.
 Of course, you should know what you need for a payday loan…

 Second-Generation Loan Products